Cooking dishes from Hawaii is our way of life—though living 3000 miles away from home, we bring with us our culture and style of cooking.

 Wasabi Mayonnaise Spread

-Using a small mixing bowl, put in your one cup of mayonnaise and start adding wasabi paste into the bowl - a 1 inch strip of wasabi paste at a time and mix well before adding more.
+Using a small mixing bowl, put in your one cup of mayonnaise and start adding wasabi paste into the bowl—a 1-inch strip of wasabi paste at a time and mix well before adding more.
 You want to change the color of the mayo to just a hint of green.
 When you taste it, it should not be so overpowering, but just a hint of wasabi taste.
+An optional squeeze of lemon juice helps spreadability and enhances flavor and taste.
 Once this is done, place on the side until the salmon is out of the oven.

 Hawaiian Style Shoyu Drizzle